IminG24/Simple-Binary-classification/README.md

 # Simple-Binary-classification
 This is a very simple deep learning model for classification of breast cancer in a structured data

-Dataset has been collected as showen in the code.
+Dataset has been collected as shown in the code.